GaneshPhapale/kubernetes-tekton-cicd/README.md

     --from-file=.dockerconfigjson=<path/to/.docker/config.json> \
     --type=kubernetes.io/dockerconfigjson

+    NOTE: You need to replace your given secret name in pipeline service account in "service-account.yaml" file.
     Here  --from-file option is path to docker configuration file.
-The default path is:
+The default path is: /root/.docker/config.json
-    # /root/.docker/config.json